 Create a contest in which job seekers get a prize for uploading a résumé on your online career center during a set time before your career fair, or for registering and attending a virtual career fair.
 Promote this content on your social media channels and in your email campaigns to members.

-These are just some of the ways to make sure your members are aware and taking advantage of one of your most attractive member benefits.
+These are just some event marketing tips to make sure your members are taking advantage of one of your most attractive member benefits – your career fairs.
 YM Careers by Community Brands offers job board software and career advancement solutions for the association industry.
-Learn about how the YM Careers team can help you pull off great in-person and virtual career fairs.